 The video for “Sugar For The Pill,” product by in/out, takes its inspiration from the Slowdive album artwork, which is itself a still from Harry Smith’s cult classic animation Heaven and Earth Magic – the vast spiritual narrative that has influenced so many artists since it was originally released back in 1957.

-Slowdive’s debut album Just For A Day was released in 1991 by Creation Records and was followed by the band’s now revered 1993 album Souvlaki and 1995’s Pygmalion before disbanding.
-In the 22 years of their virtual disappearance, compilation albums have been released and the core members of the group have gone on to join other musical endeavours.
+Slowdive is Neil Halstead (vocals, guitar, keyboards), Christian Savill (guitar), Nick Chaplin (bass), Rachel Goswell (vocals) and Simon Scott (drums, electronics).
+Their debut album, Just For A Day, was released in 1991 by Creation Records, and was followed by the band’s now revered 1993 album Souvlaki and 1995’s Pygmalion before they disbanded.
+In the 22 years of their virtual disappearance, compilation albums have been released and the core members of the group have gone on to join other musical endeavors.
 In 2014, the band announced that they’d reunited and more new music would follow.
-Faithful fans will herald Star Roving as a critically worthy return.